SebasYa/ToDo-List/README.md

 ## Description

 ToDo List is a versatile task management application designed for iOS, allowing users to create, manage, and complete tasks efficiently.
-It supports real-time data synchronization using Firestore and offers offline access for user photos.
+It supports real-time data synchronization using Firebase & Firestore and offers offline access for user photos.

 ## Features